14 Quintessential Books About the Asian-American Experience (and 10 More Still on My List!)

 Why Read: Highlights the reverse culture shock of an Asian-American experiencing Asian society

 Crazy Rich Asians and its sequels are fun romps into the ridiculously rich world of Asia, and the first novel takes place mostly in Singapore.
-Our “every man” character is Rachel Chu, a first generation Chinese-American, attending the wedding festivities with her boyfriend, Nick Young, unaware of the crazy rich world she’s about to enter.
+Our “every man” character is Rachel Chu, a first generation Chinese-American, is attending the wedding festivities with her boyfriend, Nick Young, unaware of the crazy rich world she’s about to enter.

 While the book and its sequels feel very frothy and even absurd at times, I found there’s a lot of heart laced throughout that really comes together in the final installment, Rich People Problems.
 One underrated aspect to the whole first book is how it contrasts the AAPI experience vs the Asian experience in the form of Rachel and her surroundings.
 An important distinction not many are willing to make.